-Under Spanish law, patent infringement is a criminal offence.
-However, criminal cases are very rare.
-This is because Criminal Courts do not have any experience in patent matters; they are extremely slow and the threshold of evidence required is higher than before commercial courts.
-As a result, the criminal route is only used in exceptionally clear-cut cases or when the facts as set out entail additional criminal offences such as crimes against public health or against consumers.
+Under Spanish law, patent infringement is a criminal offence; however, criminal cases are very rare.
+This is because the criminal courts do not have any experience in patent matters; they are extremely slow, and the threshold of evidence required is higher than before commercial courts.
+As a result, the criminal route is only used in exceptionally clear-cut cases or when the facts as set out entail additional criminal offences, such as crimes against public health or against consumers.
 The typical case would be an action filed against a defendant that has marketed a substance to prevent diseases in plants that is patented by a third party, without obtaining the necessary authorisation from the health authorities.

 Threat of patent infringement

-Under Spanish law, a 'warning letter' does not normally expose the patent owner to any liability, provided that the content of the warning letter is accurate.
-In fact, sending a warning letter is mandatory for the purpose of retaining the ability to claim damages against third parties acting in good faith who are neither manufacturers nor importers.
+Under Spanish law, a warning letter does not normally expose the patent owner to any liability, provided that the content of the letter is accurate.
+Sending a warning letter is mandatory for the purpose of retaining the ability to claim damages against third parties acting in good faith who are neither manufacturers nor importers.

-By contrast, in situations where a patent owner has included false statements in the warning letter, the third party affected could have a course of action under the 1991 Act on Unfair Competition.
+By contrast, in situations where a patent owner has included false statements in the warning letter, the third party affected may have a course of action under the Act on Unfair Competition 1991.

 Spain follows a front-loaded system, which means that the initial complaint must contain all the facts and points of law that the patent owner plans to rely on.
-Unlike in other jurisdictions, these arguments cannot be supplemented at a later stage.
-Therefore, a patent owner should not file an infringement action until all preparatory work has been done.
+Unlike in other jurisdictions, those arguments cannot be supplemented at a later stage; therefore, a patent owner should not file an infringement action until all preparatory work has been done.

-General discovery (i.e., United States-type 'fishing expeditions') is not available in Spain.
-However, limited disclosure (i.e., the disclosure of specific documents in possession of the other party or a third party) may be ordered by a court, if the applicant identifies the documents to be disclosed and the court considers that the applicant needs the disclosure of such documents for the purpose of proving a relevant fact.
+General discovery (i.e., US-type fishing expeditions) is not available in Spain; however, limited disclosure (i.e., the disclosure of specific documents in possession of the other party or a third party) may be ordered by a court if the applicant identifies the documents to be disclosed and the court considers that the applicant needs the disclosure of those documents for the purpose of proving a relevant fact.

-Also, prior to filing a patent infringement action, the patent owner may file an application for Proceedings for the Verification of Facts, an inspection procedure that is very similar to the French saisie-contrafaçon.
+Prior to filing a patent infringement action, the patent owner may file an application for proceedings for the verification of facts – an inspection procedure that is similar to the French saisie-contrafaçon.
 The main difference is that Spanish courts require a higher threshold of prima facie evidence of infringement before ordering this type of ex parte inspection.

-Moving on to the procedure of patent infringement proceedings, these consist of two distinct stages.
-In the first, the 'declaratory' stage, which ends with the judgment, and any infringement and validity issues will be determined.
-As regards damages, according to the new Patents Act, damages will be calculated during the second 'execution' stage.
+The patent infringement proceedings procedure comprises two distinct stages.
+The first stage, the 'declaratory' stage, ends with the judgment, and any infringement and validity issues will be determined.
+In respect of damages, according to the new Patents Act, damages will be calculated during the second 'execution' stage.
 The main milestones of the declaratory stage are set out below, in order of occurrence:

 - defence and counterclaim;